-Lisa is a specialist children's photographer and is Studio G’s co-founder and our Principal Photographer.
+Lisa is a specialist children's photographer and is Studio G’s co-founder and our Artistic Director and Principal Photographer.
 This is what she says about her passion for photography:

 “I am a self-confessed photography addict.
 I love absolutely everything to do with photography.
 Documentary on a famous photographer?
 Better add it to my queue.
 A giant, glossy coffee table book loaded with stunning pictures?
 Oh, my heart!
 A local meet-up with fellow photographers?
 Count me in!